marcuspang/wentoken/README.md

 ## Project Solution

-An NFT to NFT Trading marketplace through an escrow smart contract combined with a NFT Portfolion valuation with collection aggregate statistics
+An NFT to NFT Trading marketplace through an escrow smart contract combined with a NFT Portfolio valuation with collection aggregate statistics

 ## Features